Lowest Mortgage Rate in Canada. Starting from 2.99%

 A jackhammer to the economy — and mortgage rates?

-As this trade war continues, some experts peg a potential 2025 hit to the Canadian GDP (Gross Domestic Product) of 2.5%, unemployment nearing 8.0%, and a trade-knee-jerk inflation high of 7.2%.
+As this trade war evolves, some experts peg a potential 2025 hit to the Canadian GDP (Gross Domestic Product) of 2.5%, unemployment nearing 8.0%, and a trade-knee-jerk inflation high of 7.2%.
 It's anybody's guess as to how this trade dispute will settle out.

 So, you ask, how might mortgage rates be affected?
 That's a fair question, considering the Bank of Canada's interest-rate mandate is to keep inflation in check — and we've just endured 2 years of higher interest rates to tame 8.0% post-pandemic inflation.